-- Negative result, which means that no DNA variants believed to be related to the condition in the family were found.
-This result does not guarantee there is no genetic cause- it may be that we just cannot find it with our current technology. - Disease-causing variant(s) that explain the original condition being tested for or that explain some of the features/symptoms you have. - Certain Variants of Uncertain Significance (VUS) that are decided by the study team to be possibly disease-causing for the original condition being tested for or for some of the features/symptoms you have. - Medically actionable IF results will be handled in different ways, depending on whether the participant is a child, dependent adult (who has a legal substitute decision-maker), or competent adult who is capable of making his/her own decisions.
-Our approach, explained below, is based on current Canadian guidelines for reporting IFs: - Child participant: In the interest of the child, any childhood-onset medically actionable IFs found during this study will be given back to the child's referring healthcare provider.
-We will not usually report back any IFs causing adult-onset conditions; however, there may be some rare cases in which knowing about an adult-onset condition in childhood may be in the family's best interest. - Dependent adult participant (requiring legal substitute decision-maker): Given that a dependent adult is not able to make his/her own healthcare decisions, we will give back results for any medically actionable IFs that are found.
-This is in the best interest of the participant, to be sure that he/she has the opportunity to receive appropriate healthcare and take preventative actions to reduce harms related to the IF. - Adult participant (competent): Adults who are able to make their own decisions have the option of whether or not they wish to be informed of any medically actionable IFs discovered in them.
-At the end of this consent form, you will be given the choice of whether or not you wish to be told.
-We will discuss the pros and cons of receiving IF results as part of this consent process, and will give you as much time as you need to come to a decision.
-Whatever your choice is now, you may change your mind in the future by contacting the study team.
+Negative result, which means that no gene variants believed to be related to the condition in the family were found.
+This result does not guarantee there is no genetic cause- it may be that we just cannot find it with our current technology.

+- ➤ Disease-causing gene variant(s) that explain the original condition being tested for or that explain some of the features/symptoms you have. - Certain Variants of Uncertain Significance (VUS) that are decided by the study team to be possibly disease-causing for the original condition being tested for or for some of the features/symptoms you have. - ➤ Medically actionable IF results will be handled in different ways, depending on whether the participant is a child, dependent adult (who has a legal substitute decision-maker), or competent adult who is capable of making his/her own decisions.
+Our approach, explained below, is based on current Canadian guidelines for reporting IFs: - Dependent adult participant (requiring legal substitute decision-maker): Given that a dependent adult is not able to make his/her own healthcare decisions, we will give back results for any medically actionable IFs that are found.
+This is in the best interest of the participant, to be sure that he/she has the opportunity to receive appropriate healthcare and take preventative actions to reduce harms related to the IF.